Skip to Main Content Skip to Navigation Skip to Footer

 INNOVATIVE IMPLEMENTATION

-The SoMAA lab is led by UCLA’s Dr. Caitlin Solone and co-facilitated by graduate students, Lauren Chiang and Emily Frake.
+The SoMAA lab is led and developed by UCLA’s Dr. Caitlin Solone.
+In Spring 2022, the lab was co-facilitated by graduate students, Lauren Chiang and Emily Frake, as part of a two-quarter class.

-The Lab continues its commitment to support disability justice efforts by advocating for the raising of awareness and actionable change to make digital communities more accessible to a wide range of individuals with varied access needs.
+The Lab is committed to supporting disability justice efforts by advocating for raising awareness and actionable change to make digital communities more accessible to a wide range of individuals with varied access needs.

-Students who opt to participate in the SoMAA Lab are Disability Studies Minors passionate about learning research skills and making actionable change.
+Students who participated in the SoMAA Lab were Disability Studies Minors passionate about learning research skills and making actionable change.

 Quarter one (Spring 2022) was devoted to learning about the research process and understanding existing literature and policy related to social media and web accessibility.
 Students engaged in the Institutional Review Board (IRB) process, developed research questions, designed study protocols and instruments, created a recruitment plan, and began reaching out to community partners.

-The second quarter (Fall 2022), which is currently in progress, allows students to engage in the research process where they are actively recruiting study participants, processing feedback from community consultants, engaging in focus groups, coding and analyzing data, and using the data to inform the creation of social media accessibility toolkits and videos.
+The second quarter (Fall 2022) allowed students to engage in the research process where they actively recruited study participants, processed feedback from community consultants, engaged in focus groups, coded and analyzed data, and used the data to inform the creation of social media accessibility toolkits and videos.

 Funding Provided By